Julian of Cuenca

 Julián of Cuenca (c.
 1127 – 28 January 1208), also known as Saint Julián, was a Spanish Roman Catholic prelate who served as the Bishop of Cuenca from 1196 until his death.
 He also served as a professor and preacher in addition to being a simple hermit.
 He became a bishop after the Moors were driven from Cuenca and he made pastoral visits to the people in his diocese where he fed prisoners and provided grain for the poor farmers.
 But he never forgot his desire to live in solitude and made annual trips where he could best find silence before reemerging to resume his episcopal duties.

 His canonization was solemnized on 18 October 1594.

 Life

-Julián was born in Burgos to the nobleman Tauro.
+Julián was born in Burgos to the nobleman Tauro, perhaps in a Mozarabic family.

 He studied at the cathedral school there before he studied at the University of Palencia where he earned his doctorate.
 He was appointed a professor in the philosophical and theological departments in Palencia in 1153.
 During his time in Palencia he worked as a basket-maker and maker of other trade goods in order to earn extra income for the poor as well to support himself.